yathsingh/Stocks_DSL/dsl/syntax.md

 # Assumptions

+Square brackets '[' and ']' indicate optional.

+Star '*' indicates zero or more repetitions.

+Operator precedence is left-associative.

 Keywords and identifiers are case-insensitive for usability.

 Volume is a numeric column (no human shorthand like '1M' in grammar).

 Natural-language normalization (e.g., "yesterday") will be handled separately, mapping those into lookbacks or numbers before parsing.

-This grammar intentionally avoids ambiguous constructs and focuses on determinism.
+Grammar intentionally avoids ambiguous constructs and focuses on determinism.